zalando/faux-pas/README.md

     - directly re-throw the throwable argument
     - throw any exception during exception handling *as-is*
 2. Will automatically unwrap a `CompletionException` before passing it to the given function.
    I.e. the supplied function will never have to deal with `CompletionException` directly.
+Except for the rare occasion that the `CompletionException` has no cause, in which case it will be passed to the given function.
 3. Will automatically wrap any thrown `Exception` inside a `CompletionException`, if needed.

 ## Getting Help